Road rage: Australia

 In New South Wales, Australia, road rage is considered an extremely serious act.
-Any person who "engages in a course of conduct that causes or threatens an impact involving the other vehicle" while intending to cause a person bodily harm can be charged with predatory driving, a serious offense that can send the culprit to jail for up to five years.
+Any person who "engages in a course of conduct that causes or threatens an impact involving the other vehicle" while intending to cause a person bodily harm can be charged with predatory driving, a serious offence that can send the culprit to jail for up to five years.
 Offenders can also be fined A$100,000 and disqualified from driving, regardless of intent to physically harm the victim.
 If the predatory driving results in physical assault or harm, and/or the victim's car is intentionally damaged, penalties can be much more severe.

 Most common-law countries prohibit common assault, which could apply to road rage in which the personal safety of the victim is seen to be threatened.
 The common law regards assault as both a criminal and civil matter, leading to both public criminal penalties and private civil liabilities.